yandex-cloud/docs/en/resource-manager/operations/cloud/create.md

       terraform plan
       ```

       The terminal displays a list of resources to be created and their parameters.
 No changes are made at this step.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contains errors, {{ TF }} will point them out.
    1. Apply the configuration changes:

       ```bash